 The Halloween episode, where the boys decide to launch a diaper off a giant slingshot.
 They start chanting "Diaper!" and then fire.
 All we get is a reaction shot as they stop chanting, and Francis says, "Uuugh!
 No more of those."
 The boys just silently nod in agreement.

-Honestly, there are so many of Hal's plots — feeding his manic steamroller obsession after winning $500 on a scratch ticket, being revered as a god to a group of dim-witted bodybuilders, getting drafted into numerous corporate and extra-governmental conspiracies (often due to mistaken identity, like when he, Lois, and Dewey were stuck at the airport and he used a businessman's airport lounge card to treat himself to the good life, only to get roped into an international video conference).
-This would never work with any other character on any other sitcom, since Hal's just such a constant, hapless everyman victim of a world gone utterly mad.
+There are so many of Hal's plots — feeding his manic steamroller obsession after winning $500 on a scratch ticket, being revered as a god to a group of dim-witted bodybuilders, getting drafted into numerous corporate and extra-governmental conspiracies (often due to mistaken identity, like when he, Lois, and Dewey were stuck at the airport and he used a businessman's airport lounge card to treat himself to the good life, only to get roped into an international video conference).

 In one episode, Malcolm and Stevie are performing an experiment to make two solutions in a test tube separate, and after Reese bounces a ball on the ceiling, they come back to find it has magically separated, when they were unable to make it happen themselves.
 Bewildered, they ask Reese to repeat what he did earlier to figure out how he influenced this freak occurrence.
 Too bad Reese has no clue, so they have to play out his entire day from the beginning.
 It eventually gets to a part where Reese invades their bedroom closet behind Malcolm's back, now public knowledge to both him and Stevie...